john-coleman/pantry_cookbook/README.md

 ### pantry::rubygems

-Adds custom rubygems repo to gem sources.
+Adds custom rubygems repo to bundle sources.
 Uses simple auth to connect to remote repo.
 If gem push is enabled, downloads credentials and sets RUBYGEMS_HOST.

 #### Attributes